Courtyard: China

-In the first half of the 20th century, a trend developed in the sunbelt regions of the United States around Courtyard houses, especially in California and Florida.
+United States

+A courtyard apartment building type appeared in Chicago in the early 1890s and flourished into the 1920s.
+They are characterized primarily by a low height, a structure along three sides of a rectangular or square lot, and an open court extending perpendicular to the street.
+The courtyards are generally deeper than they are wide, but many finer ones are wider than they are deep.
+Influenced by the privacy and domesticity of a standalone house as much as by strict health codes, the architectural style provided outdoor access and ventilation unseen in earlier multi-unit housing in the United States.

 Relevance today

 More and more, architects are investigating ways that courtyards can play a role in the development of today's homes and cities.
 In densely populated areas, a courtyard in a home can provide privacy for a family, a break from the frantic pace of everyday life, and a safe place for children to play.
 With space at a premium, architects are experimenting with courtyards as a way to provide outdoor space for small communities of people at a time.
 A courtyard surrounded by 12 houses, for example, would provide a shared park-like space for those families, who could take pride in ownership of the space.
 Though this might sound like a modern-day solution to an inner city problem, the grouping of houses around a shared courtyard was common practice among the Incas as far back as the 13th century.

 In San Francisco, the floor plans of "marina style" houses often include a central patio, a miniature version of an open courtyard, sometimes covered with glass or a translucent material.
 Central patios provide natural light to common areas and space for potted outdoor plants.
 In Gilgit/Baltistan, Pakistan, courtyards were traditionally used for public gatherings where village related issues were discussed.
 These were different from jirgahs, which are a tradition of the tribal regions of Pakistan.